Rita Hayworth: Early life

-Eduardo Cansino wanted his daughter to become a professional dancer, while her mother hoped that she would become an actress.
-Her paternal grandfather, Antonio Cansino, was renowned as a classical Spanish dancer.
+Eduardo Cansino wanted his daughter to become a professional dancer, while her mother hoped she would become an actress.
+Her paternal grandfather, Antonio Cansino, was a renowned classical Spanish dancer.
 He popularized the bolero, and his dancing school in Madrid was world-famous.
-Antonio Cansino instructed Rita Hayworth in her first dance lesson.
-Hayworth later recalled, "From the time I was three and a half... as soon as I could stand on my own feet, I was given dance lessons."
-She noted "I didn't like it very much... but I didn't have the courage to tell my father, so I began taking the lessons.
-Rehearse, rehearse, rehearse, that was my girlhood."
+Antonio Cansino instructed his granddaughter in her first dance lesson.
+Hayworth later recalled, "From the time I was three and a half... as soon as I could stand on my own feet, I was given dance lessons".
+She said: "I didn't like it very much... but I didn't have the courage to tell my father, so I began taking the lessons.
+Rehearse, rehearse, rehearse, that was my girlhood".

 She attended dance classes every day for a few years in a Carnegie Hall complex, where she was taught by her uncle Angel Cansino.
 Before her fifth birthday she was one of the Four Cansinos featured in the Broadway production of The Greenwich Village Follies at the Winter Garden Theatre.
 In 1926, at the age of eight, she was featured in La Fiesta, a short film for Warner Bros.

 In 1927, her father took the family to Hollywood.
 He believed that dancing could be featured in the movies and that his family could be part of it.
 He established his own dance studio, where he taught such stars as James Cagney and Jean Harlow.